Claudio Moroni

-Claudio Omar Moroni (born 27 May 1959) is an Argentine lawyer and politician who served as the country's Ministry of Labour, Employment and Social Security from 10 December 2019 to 13 October 2022, in the cabinet of President Alberto Fernández.
+Claudio Omar Moroni (born 27 May 1959) is an Argentine lawyer and politician who served as the country's Minister of Labour, Employment and Social Security from 10 December 2019 to 13 October 2022, in the cabinet of President Alberto Fernández.

 A career public official, Moroni has held a number of positions in the Argentine national administration.
 He was first appointed Superintendent of Insurance by President Carlos Menem in 1995, succeeding Alberto Fernández.
-Since then he has served as General Comptroller of the Nation from 2004 to 2007, as Executive Director of ANSES from 2007 to 2008, and as head of AFIP for a brief period in 2008, all under the successive presidencies of Néstor Kirchner and Cristina Fernández de Kirchner.
+Since then, he has served as the General Comptroller of the Nation from 2004 to 2007, as the Executive Director of ANSES from 2007 to 2008, and as the head of AFIP for a brief period in 2008, all under the successive presidencies of Néstor Kirchner and Cristina Fernández de Kirchner.

 Early life and education

 Moroni was born in 1959 in Buenos Aires.
 He studied law at the University of Buenos Aires, where he met Alberto Fernández; the two would later become close associates.